bengfarrell/rgf-blog/content/posts/2016-09-09-liminal-workshops-writing.md

 Liminal stalwarts Terrilynn Cantlon and Brenda Usher-Carpino are both at the helms of workshops as well.
 Terrilynn will be **Silencing the Critic Within**, an essential dragon to tame for anyone seriously venturing into the creative arts.
 Brenda will delve into **the Art of Dramatic Dialogue** for character development in the dramatic arts.

-The Liminal Fall Workshops are offered on a sliding scale of $200-$320 -- Pay what you can afford to support this awesome literary organization!
+The Liminal Fall Workshops are offered on a sliding scale of $200-$320—Pay what you can afford to support this awesome literary organization!
 Liminal also reserves two spots in its workshops for participants who can't pay at all.
 Contact Gina at gina@theliminalcenter.com if that's your situation.

 #### One Day Intensive Workshops